crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/packet-analyzers/tcpdump-defensive-or-offensive.md

 # tcpdump: Defensive or offensive?

-tcpdump is primarily an offensive technology, but it can also be used in defensive scenarios, depending on the context.
+tcpdump is primarily a defensive technology, but it can also be used in offensive scenarios, depending on the context.
 Here’s a breakdown:

 #### **Defensive Use Cases**